YukthaDoddaRangappa/Gesture-Controlled-Robot/README.md

 # Gesture-Controlled-Robot
 Gesture Controlled Robot

-A wireless robot that moves based on hand tilt gestures using an MPU6050 accelerometer and Arduino / VEX Cortex / LEGO NXT compatible microcontroller.
+A wireless robot that moves based on hand tilt gestures using an MPU6050 accelerometer and Arduino compatible microcontroller.
 The robot interprets hand movements in real-time and moves accordingly, making it suitable for interactive robotics, automation learning, or hobby projects.

 🚀 Features